-- 1. Select Transactions > Financial > General or from the Service Call window by choosing the Journal Entry button. - 2.
+- 1. Select Transactions > Financial > General or from the Service Call or Service Call Status window by choosing the Journal Entry button. - 2.
 The Journal Entry field fills automatically.
 You can change this entry, if necessary. - Intercompany

 Mark this checkbox if you need to record transactions in the general ledger for one company that will create transactions in the general ledger of another company.
-See About Intercompany Transactions 3233 for more information.
+See About Intercompany Transactions (page 117) for more information.